|The farm on Annandale Road.|

 The Fairfax County zoning ordinance doesn’t permit them to advertise the crops they grow on Annandale Road or post a sign but people who know the place stop by to purchase produce.

-Virtually the entire yard is used for cultivating vegetables and herbs common in Asia, Southeast Asia, and West Africa.
+Just about the entire yard is used for cultivating vegetables and herbs common in Asia, Southeast Asia, and West Africa.

 |Bobbi Ngo working on the farm.|